zinevych/zinevych/README.md

 ## Aleks Zinevych

 👋 Hi, I'm Aleks.
-I'm leading a Javascript Stream in [Perfectial](https://perfectial.com).
+Engineering Director (Node.js & Ruby) in Avenga.
 <!--
 **zinevych/zinevych** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.